Nyson-Programing-Language/nyson/docs/install.md

 cd target/release
 ```

-it will be called Nylex
+it will be called Nyson

 ## Linux or Mac
 ```shell